 Orientation sessions will be held at Hammond-Henry Hospital.

 The hospital is a professional workplace and Junior volunteers are required to follow the hospital dress code.
 Students are asked to purchase a polo shirt ($10 paid by the students - the remainder paid by HHH.)
 Usually teens wear slacks (khakis) or capris.
 (Girls may also wear skirts.)
 No jeans or shorts are allowed.
 Flip-flops are not allowed.
 Sandals may be worn but must be worn with socks.
 (Wearing socks or hose in patient care areas is a Health Department policy.)
 Nametags are provided by the hospital.
 Nametags must be worn whenever students are volunteering in the hospital.

-Summer volunteer hours are from 9:00am to 12:00pm and from 12:00pm to 3:00pm. or 3:00pm to 6:00pm.
+Summer volunteer hours are from 9 a.m. to 12 noon and from 11 p.m. to 2 p.m. or 2 p.m. to 5 p.m.
 Generally teen volunteers work once a week.
 The Junior Volunteer program will begin the week of June 11 and continue through August 10 (9 weeks).
 Junior volunteers need to be aware that volunteering is a serious commitment and they are expected to be here when they are scheduled.
-Reasonable accomodations can be made for family and school activities.
+Reasonable accommodations can be made for family and school activities.

 A junior volunteer’s main duty is to assist in departments with tasks such as: delivering water, juice and mail.
 Other assistance is requested by departments, such as help with preparing mailings or patient materials, filing, information desk and etc. Junior volunteers who are in the 10th grade or older may be trained as couriers making interoffice deliveries.